How to sell your home and make a faster, more profitable sale

 Wall paint colors - Consider painting your bedroom walls if they are too bright, too dark or dirty.
 There is nothing that updates a room faster (and cheaper!) than a fresh coat of paint.

 Freshly painted wall just make a great impression.
 Dingy, dirty walls will give buyers the impression that the house has been neglected.

 Think neutral and tranquil paint colors, especially for a master retreat.

 Bedrooms are the perfect place to use soothing blues, greens or gray tones.
 These colors also appeal to both sexes.

 The style in the above photo is simply too "taste-specific."
 It's outdated, fussy and far too feminine.
 A master bedroom should appeal to both sexes.

 Once popular, this style is now a tacky remnant of the past and will appeal to very few buyers.

 The furniture, drapes and accessories are an easy fix, but the dated wallpaper may deter buyers from making an offer.

-Wallpaper has been know to scare home buyers away!
+Wallpaper can be a real deterrent to selling a home--most buyers just don't want to deal with it.
 Increase the number of offers on your house by removing the wallpaper yourself.

 Return from declutter your bedroom to declutter your home